krkn-chaos/krkn/SECURITY.md

 ## Process and Supported Releases

-The Krkn security team will investigate and provide a fix in a timely mannner depending on the severity.
+The Krkn security team will investigate and provide a fix in a timely manner depending on the severity.
 The fix will be included in the new release of Krkn and details will be included in the release notes.